TadiT7/treble_experimentations_wiki/Samsung-Galaxy-A02s.md

 All GSI images made by **Nazim** are secure!
 So don't use them!

+##### Flashing a GSI image :
+Either flash it as system image on TWRP (make sure it's a .img file).

+or

+Use fastboot to flash the image by using the following command :

+`fastboot flash system <your gsi img>`

+Note that you shouldn't erase data using fastboot as this will **brick the partition**.
+Use the **Format Data** option in TWRP to do it.

 ##### Other important things :

 In some GSI images, there will be an option to enable **Device Spoof Properties** in the **phh Treble Options** in **Settings**. **DO NOT TURN THAT ON!** Even if you did and you restarted your device, you'll have aproximately 30 secs to **turn it back off and restart to apply the changes** before the system crashes!